Smog-Olufolahan/alx-low_level_programming/0x00-hello_world/README.md

 * A script that compiles a C file and creates an executable named cisfun: gcc $CFILE -o cisfun
 ## 4. Hello, puts
 * A C program that prints exactly "Programming is like building a multilingual puzzle, followed by a new line.: Check the repository.
 No space at the start of a line.
+## 5. Hello, printf
+* A C program that prints exactly with proper grammar, but the outcome is a piece of art, , followed by a new line: click on file name for the code.
+## 6.